 The notification mechanism seeks to ensure transparency in agreement application and in the regulation process itself by its members.
-Thus, each member country sets a focal point, which is an organization that is in charge of being the communication channel with the WTO and the other agreement members on the technical regulations that have been adopted or that are being adopted by the country, and to forward comments submitted to the technical regulation projects in the other countries.
-In Brazil, Inmetro is the focal point for the TBT.
+Thus, each member country sets an enquiry point, which is an organization that is in charge of being the communication channel with the WTO and the other WTO Country Members on the technical regulations that have been adopted or that are being adopted by the country, and to forward comments submitted to the technical regulation proposals in the other countries.
+In Brazil, Inmetro is the enquiry point for the TBT.

-Through the notification mechanism, each time a country intends to adopt a technical regulation that differs from the international technical standards and that might affect international trade, such country must formally notify the other WTO members of its intentions.
-This must be done in advance in order for the other members to be able to manifest themselves and offer comments that must be considered and which must be answered appropriately.
+Through the notification mechanism, each time a country intends to adopt a technical regulation that differs from the international technical standards and that might affect international trade, such country must formally notify the other WTO Country Members of its intentions.
+This must be done in advance in order for other Country Members are able to manifest themselves and offer comments that must be considered and which must be answered appropriately.

 A.3.2.
-The SPS Agreement (Sanitary and Phytosanitary Measures)
+On the SPS Agreement (Sanitary and Phytosanitary Measures)

-With its central focus on sanitary and phytosanitary measures, the SPS agreement, similarly to the TBT, sets prescriptions to make sure such measures do not become obstacles to international trade development, among which:
+With its central focus on sanitary and phytosanitary measures, the SPS Agreement, similarly to the TBT, sets prescriptions to make sure such measures do not become obstacles to international trade development, among which:

-- The need to use methods that define the desired protection level based, whenever possible, on a risk analysis based on scientific evidence; - Use of pertinent international technical standards, guidelines or recommendations, issued by the World Organization for Animal Health (OIE) Codex Alimentarius or in the International Phytosanitary Protection Convention (CIPP), when they exist, as a base to adopt the sanitary and phytosanitary measures; - Encourage harmonization and equivalency of these measures; e - Make it mandatory to notify the technical regulation initiatives whenever there are no pertinent standards, guidelines or international recommendations arising from the OIE's Codex Alimentarius or form the CIPP, or if the content of a sanitary regulation proposal is not substantially the same as the pertinent international standards, guidelines or recommendations arising from these organizations, and if the regulation has a substantial effect on trade with other WTO members.
+- The need to use methods that define the desired protection level based, whenever possible, on a risk analysis based on scientific evidence; - Use of pertinent international technical standards, guidelines or recommendations, issued by the World Organization for Animal Health (OIE) Codex Alimentarius or in the International Phytosanitary Protection Convention (IPPC), when they exist, as a base to adopt the sanitary and phytosanitary measures; - Encourage harmonization and equivalency of these measures; and - Make it mandatory to notify the technical regulation initiatives whenever there are no pertinent standards, guidelines or international recommendations arising from the OIE's Codex Alimentarius or form the IPPC, or if the content of a sanitary regulation proposal is not substantially the same as the pertinent international standards, guidelines or recommendations arising from these organizations, and if the regulation has a substantial effect on trade with other WTO members.

-ANNEX B
+Annex B